Is My License Plate Available? LTO Plate Number Updates You Should Know

 Never deal with fixers, no matter how badly you want to get your new license plate ASAP.
 Unscrupulous people may take advantage of the frustration of car owners, claiming they can help get vehicle plates faster for a fee.

 The LTO has reminded the public not to enlist the services of these unauthorized people.
-Paying for their assistance in claiming your license plate, getting a driver’s license, and other LTO transactions will only help spread corruption in the government.
+Paying for a fixer’s assistance in getting a driver’s license, claiming your license plate, and other LTO transactions will only help spread corruption in the government.